cober2019/Network-Automation/DataCenter (ACI)/ACIOperations/README.rst

 Examples
 ---
-Some method can be run without any argument and some dont.
-The seed method is always the login() which produces the session
+The seed method is always the login() which produces the session.

 **Example 1 (Authentication: )**